Skip to main content

 Sensory overload

 Toddlers experience so many emotions throughout their day.
 These big feelings are new and scary and your toddler does not know how to properly self-regulate these feelings yet.
-This difficulty processing emotions could cause a sensory overload making them feel the need to rip off their clothes.
+This difficulty in processing emotions could cause a sensory overload making them feel the need to rip off their clothes.

 Your toddler may take off their clothes when they are having a difficult time managing their anger to remove the sensory input of the clothing or to gain sensory input from their environment.
-Dr. Julie Braciszewski a licensed clinical psychologist, explains, “Oftentimes, kids desire to explore the world without barriers, and removing clothing removes a physical barrier.”
+Dr. Julie Braciszewski, a licensed clinical psychologist, explains, “Oftentimes, kids desire to explore the world without barriers, and removing clothing removes a physical barrier.”

 Toddler biting an adult arm